lspitzner/exference-paper/README.md

 - Pattern-matching on multi-constructor data-types is not supported - theoretically, this is possible and i have implemented something in this direction recently, but the performance is horrible without further optimizations.
+- The dependency bounds of the cabal packages should be cleaned up/checked.

 Also, note that the version of exference mentioned in the report had some bugs that were fixed recently.
 No major changes were introduced, so the reader of the